veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 	Enable manage filters - if you enable this default setting, a "Manage Filters" button will be shown under "Manage Reports", and you wil be able to configure reusable report filters for your users.

-	Show dataset and report id - enable to show the ID of data sets and reports on Power BI reports in Manage File.
+	Show dataset and report id - enable to show the ID of data sets and reports on Power BI reports in "Manage File".

 	Enable Power BI - enable Power BI in your VAP service.